Merv

 Merv History

-In 1218, Merv was completely destroyed by the invasion of the Mongols and Chinggis Khan demanded a generous tribute of grain, along with a pick of the city’s most beautiful young women.
+Over time, Merv expanded westward, with five cities forming due to shifting river paths.
+The most notable ruins include Erk Kala and Sultan Kala.
+In 1218, Merv was devastated by the Mongol invasion, marking the end of its grandeur.
+Chinggis Khan demanded a generous tribute of grain, along with a pick of the city’s most beautiful young women.

 Merv sights